 It’s that time of the year again when we Indians tie a sacred thread on our beloved ones and express our affection and commitment to them.
 Friendship bands are no way comparable to the commitment expected when you tie rakhis.
 It’s a different matter that some men who love placing friendship bands on women, run scared when it comes to rakhis!

-Rakhi or Rakshabandhan is a sacred talisman or band that is tied among loved ones in India to symbolically indicate the commitment of brotherly protection.
+Rakhi or Rakshabandhan is a sacred talisman or band that is tied among loved ones in India to symbolically indicate their commitment of brotherly protection.
 Today, this tradition has moved beyond reaffirming the brother-sister bond to become a symbol of friendly affection among all.
 However, there has been a steady deterioration in the quality of rakhis that are being produced in mass scale with heavy use of synthetic kitschy material.

 Once these bands are discarded, they pile up in garbage and end up in landfills without decomposition.
-Realizing this environmental harm, a few organisations have taken up the task of creating eco-friendly rakhis that are not only biodegradable, but also are fashionable in design.
+Realizing this environmental harm, a few organisations have taken up the task of creating eco-friendly rakhis and green gifts that are not only biodegradable, but also are fashionable in design.
 In fact some of these rakhis are extremely eye-catchy due to their unique designs.

 Seed Rakhis by Gram Art Project